betheden/greek-grammar/content/case_genitive.rst

 The ownership may be an indication of a legal right to ownership or physical possession of an item.

 It may also refer to an emotional attachment to the object.
 In this instance the ownership is like that of a child to his father, a dog to his master, or a person to his church.
 This is my father.
 This is my master.
 This is my church.
+In each of these cases an emotional attachment is being expressed.

 The Genitive of Possession is often used with a possessive pronoun such as *μου, ἡμῶν, σοῦ, ὑμῶν.*